dwoolworth/dwoolworth/README.md

-### Hey, I'm Derrick
+### Hello, I'm Derrick!

-Founder of [MnemoShare](https://mnemoshare.com) — a HIPAA-compliant, HITRUST-certified secure file transfer platform.
+Creator and founder of [MnemoShare](https://mnemoshare.com) — a HIPAA-compliant, HITRUST-certifiable MFT platform.
 I build software that handles sensitive data the right way: application-layer encryption, audit logging, and compliance baked in from day one.

-I work primarily in **Go**, **TypeScript**, and **React**, with a strong focus on Kubernetes, infrastructure automation, and security tooling.
+I work primarily in **Go**, **Rust**, **TypeScript**, and **React**, with a strong focus on Kubernetes, infrastructure automation, and security tooling in heavily regulated environments.

 ---